North America·Canada·Updated April 29, 2026

 What scams target tourists in Montreal?

-The most frequently reported tourist scams in Montreal are Scalped Event Tickets During Grand Prix Season, Taxi Credit Card Swap Fraud, Fake Airbnb Listings, with 3 classified as high severity.
+The most frequently reported tourist scams in Montreal are Fake Uber Driver at Trudeau Airport, Scalped Event Tickets During Grand Prix Season, Pickpocketing in Old Montreal, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Montreal?